-Cerumen Removal in Lubbock
+Ear Wax Removal in Lubbock

-Cerumen Removal in Lubbock
+Ear Wax Removal in Lubbock

 Cerumen, commonly known as earwax, is a yellowish substance produced deep inside your ear canal.
 Its main job is to protect the inner ear from dangerous foreign substances like dirt, water, bacteria, and more.
-It also assists in cleaning and lubricating the canal. but sometimes, impacted earwax can happen within the ear, making your hearing weaker.
+It also assists in cleaning and lubricating the canal.
+But sometimes, impacted earwax can happen within the ear, making your hearing weaker.

 What Can Cause Earwax Buildup